sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * fe80::a8bb:ccff:fe00:6d00

 	Answer
-	The correct answer is fe80::3.
+	The correct answer is **fe80::3**.
 Since you have disabled the link between R1 and R2, the routing protocol calculates a new path from R1 router to the 2001:db8:0:2::/64 network.
 The next-hop IPv6 address is a link-local IPv6 address of R3 Ethernet0/1.
 You have manually configured link-local IPv6 addresses on all R3 router interfaces to fe80::3.

 What is the IPv6 default gateway address for the SW2 switch?
-Need to find the answer

 * 2001:db8:0:1::1